FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, green hexanal is considered safe at typical use levels in food, with no specific ADI (Acceptable Daily Intake) established, but it falls within the TTC (Threshold of Toxicological Concern) for flavoring substances.
-Dermal exposure in fragrances is generally safe, with low potential for irritation or sensitization, as supported by IFRA guidelines.
-Inhalation exposure is minimal due to its rapid diffusion and low concentration in air.
-Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns at typical use levels.
+For oral exposure, green hexanal is considered safe at typical flavor use levels, with no specific ADI or MSDI established.
+Dermal exposure in fragrance applications is generally safe, though it may cause irritation or sensitization in sensitive individuals.
+IFRA provides guidelines for its use in fragrances to minimize such risks.
+Inhalation exposure is primarily relevant in occupational settings, where adequate ventilation is recommended to prevent irritation.
+Overall, the risk profiles for food and fragrance applications are similar, with low toxicity at typical use levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature